pudly/schmopera-hugo/content/articles/london-calling.md

 date = "2016-02-28T18:28:00+00:00"
 lastmod = "2016-02-29T09:19:00+00:00"
 publishDate = "2016-02-29T09:15:00+00:00"
 short_description = "Well, readers, after much anticipation and a slight delay, Schmopera has made it to London.
-It's an amazing thing to be in a city with not only a myriad of opera companies large and small, but great pickings of arts and cultural centres offering up a buffet of musical options." slug = "london-calling" title = "London Calling"
+It&#039;s an amazing thing to be in a city with not only a myriad of opera companies large and small, but great pickings of arts and cultural centres offering up a buffet of musical options." slug = "london-calling" title = "London Calling"
 +++